Materials from virtual Maternal Health Roundtable hosted by SHVS on September 15, 2022.

 Federal Declarations and Flexibilities Supporting Medicaid and CHIP COVID-19 Response Efforts Effective and End Dates

-To help states respond to the ongoing coronavirus (COVID-19) pandemic, the White House, the U.S. Department of Health and Human Services, and the Centers for Medicare and Medicaid Services have invoked their emergency powers to authorize temporary flexibilities in Medicaid and the Children’s Health Insurance Program.
+To help states respond to the ongoing COVID-19 pandemic, the White House, the U.S. Department of Health and Human Services, and the Centers for Medicare and Medicaid Services have invoked their emergency powers to authorize temporary flexibilities in Medicaid and the Children’s Health Insurance Program.
 Congress’s legislative relief packages have provided additional federal support for state Medicaid programs, subject to certain conditions.
 The timeframes for these emergency measures are summarized in the chart, including the effective dates and expiration timelines dictated by law or agency guidance.
-The chart also includes current end dates, which are subject to change as federal and state officials take actions to renew or terminate particular authorities.
+This SHVS product has been updated to reflect HHS’s July 15 notice renewing the federal Public Health Emergency.

 Defining the “Glide Path”: State Medicaid Agencies’ Efforts to Promote Action on Social Determinants

 State Medicaid agencies are increasingly exploring opportunities to incorporate “social care” into strategies for improving health, decreasing healthcare costs, and achieving equity.
 While some target healthcare delivery organizations, most revolve around managed care organizations (MCOs).
 This slide deck highlights findings from a series of interviews with 13 states that explored the choices Medicaid leaders face around selecting which monitoring mechanisms to use to ensure that social programs are implemented as they envisioned.